 A hydrotherapy pool plant system controls all kinds of things like water pumps, filtration systems, water heating and chemical dosing.

-Your pool plant systems will house everything needed to run and maintain your hydrotherapy pool.
+Your pool plant room will house everything needed to run and maintain your hydrotherapy pool.

-Each pool plant will be different for each and every hydrotherapy pool.
+Each pool plant room will be different for each and every hydrotherapy pool.

 Having the right plant system for your pool is very important because it affects the safety of the water.

 When you’re designing a hydrotherapy pool plant system, you need to make sure it falls in line with the Pool Water Treatment Advisory Group (PWTAG) code of practice.